zx80/flask-simple-auth/README.md

 FSA_CAST = { House: strToHouse, … }
 ```

+As a special case, the `Request` type used for a parameter results
+in the `request` flask special object to be passed as this
+parameter to the function, allowing to keep a functional style.

 Finally, python parameter names can be prepended with a `_`,
 which is ignored when translating HTTP parameters.
 This allows to use python keywords as parameter names, such